 Homey Energy + PELS

-Homey Energy gives you the energy foundation PELS builds on: whole-home power, dynamic electricity prices, and per-device energy reporting.
-That is useful — but it does not act on that information.
-If you are approaching your hourly capacity limit, Homey Energy will not turn anything down.
-If electricity is cheap at 3 AM, it will not preheat your water tank.
+Homey Energy is the energy foundation PELS builds on: whole-home power, dynamic electricity prices, and per-device energy reporting all in one place.
+PELS takes that foundation and acts on it — when you approach your hourly capacity limit, devices get turned down; when electricity is cheap at 3 AM, the water tank preheats.

 If you want a quick overview of how Homey Energy works, see Homey Energy management and Understanding the Homey Energy tab.